TejeshwarRai/Major_Project_Presentation/slides/material.md

 ### Objectives:

-This project is to develop a portal for alumnis with the following objectives:
+This project is to develop a portal for alumni with the following objectives:

- - To develop an online interactive platform for alumnis to connect with the current college authorities
+ - To develop an online interactive platform for alumni to connect with the current college authorities
- - To provide facilities for alumnis to arrange interaction in college
+ - To provide facilities for alumni to arrange interaction in college
  - Provide online gallery to depict college activities and alumni meets
- - To create registration and booking alumni hall feature
+ - To create a membership form for employees that can be used for booking/accessing college infrastructure for various functions.